eclipse-embed-cdt/web-jekyll/pages/templates/index.md

 ### Freescale templates

-- Kinetis KLxx templates
+- Kinetis KLxx templates (end-of-life)
-- Processor Expert template
+- Processor Expert template (end-of-life)

+### Generic templates

+- Cortex-M template

-Adding new templates
+### Adding new templates

 Considering the large number of existing Cortex-M implementations, it is not realistic to expect templates for all of them.

-If you use a microcontroller that has no template yet, and want to contribute to this project, the first step is to create a project that mimics the Blinky variant of an existing template.
-This means you need to have the CMSIS specific files publicly available (yes, this seems strange, but some manufacturers do not provide these files) and possibly the standard peripheral library.
+If you use a microcontroller that has no template yet, and want to contribute to this project, the first step is to create a project that mimics the Hello World or Blinky variant of an existing template.
+For Arm devices, this means you need to have the CMSIS specific files publicly available (yes, this seems strange, but some manufacturers do not provide these files) and possibly the standard peripheral library.